-Working in partnership with the EBR Dept. of Transportation and Drainage, EBR Planning Commission, CATS, and a number of other local stakeholders, BR STAC has launched a project to address the challenge of inadequate and unsafe pedestrian, bicycle, transit and ADA-compliant infrastructure in the "Foster/Florida Corridor" (bordered by Acadian Thruway, Gus Young Avenue/Greenwell Springs Road, Lobdell Avenue, and Government Street).
-According to local and state data, this area of dense education, healthcare, and human services facilities represents one of the most highly-trafficed corridors for CATS riders, and ranks among the highest in the state for pedestrian and cyclist fatalities.
+Working in partnership with the EBR Dept. of Transportation and Drainage, EBR Planning Commission, DOTD, CATS, and a number of other local stakeholders, BR STAC has launched a pilot project to address the challenge of inadequate and unsafe pedestrian, bicycle, transit and ADA-compliant infrastructure in a target area bordered by Acadian Thruway, Gus Young Avenue/Greenwell Springs Road, Lobdell Avenue, and Government Street.

 This pilot project uses a collaborative process to identify the most promising improvements to active transportation infrastructure.
-STAC worked with Department of Transportation and Drainage, CATS, Planning Commission and DOTD along with other stakeholders to collect and analyze data on transit routes, traffic conflicts, crash incidents, health factors - all available in Open Data BR.
-STAC also conducted a survey of residents in target area and transit riders.
-With this data and input, project partners developed a list of recommend projects to be prioritized by the City/Parish for infrastructure improvements that will improve safety, connectivity, and convenience of walking, biking, and transit use in the area.
+With multiple sources of data and community input, project partners developed a list of recommended projects to be prioritized by the City/Parish for infrastructure improvements that will improve connectivity and safety of walking, biking, and transit users in the area.